The Aeronauts (film): Plot

-In a flashback, John goes to see Amelia, telling her that she has an obligation to advance the cause of science.
+In another flashback, John goes to see Amelia, telling her that she has an obligation to advance the cause of science.
 Amelia then goes to Pierre's grave to reflect.
-When it begins to snow (which John told her James had predicted), she decides to go with him after all.
-In the balloon, James starts experiencing hypoxia from the altitude but insists they continue and tries to stop Amelia from descending.
+When it begins to snow (as John told her James had predicted), she decides to go with James after all.
+In the balloon's basket, James starts experiencing hypoxia from the altitude but insists they continue and tries to stop Amelia from descending.
 He relents only when Amelia tells him the story of how Pierre sacrificed himself to save her during a balloon flight.
-Amelia discovers the gas release valve on top of the balloon is frozen.
+Amelia discovers that the gas release valve atop the balloon is frozen.
 As James falls unconscious, she has no choice but to climb up the outside of the balloon and open the valve from the top.
 With frostbite setting in on her hands, she struggles to wedge her boot in the valve, causing a slow release of the gas.
 Amelia loses consciousness and topples over the side but is saved by her rope tether.